-This is where funeral insurance plans have helped so many Texas families.
+This is where funeral insurance for seniors has helped many Texans.

 12 Necessary Questions About Texas Funeral Insurance

 Purchasing burial insurance in Texas is the same process that most other states have.
-Where things are slightly different in Texas is in their funeral laws, which we will get to later in this article.
+Things are slightly different in Texas in their funeral laws, which we will get to later in this article.

 1. What is Texas Funeral Insurance?

 Funeral insurance is a type of whole life coverage in the state of Texas.
 This plan is intended to cover funeral expenses and is also known as burial insurance and final expense life insurance.
 You will hear these three names used to market the product, but there is no difference between them.

 Since this coverage is a type of whole life insurance, it comes with three permanent benefits.

-Coverage Lock: The coverage will never change, which is a critical feature when planning for your funeral expenses.
+Coverage Lock: The coverage will never change, which is a critical feature when planning your funeral expenses.
 The death benefit is guaranteed to the listed beneficiary as long as the premiums have been paid.

 Price Lock: The monthly price is guaranteed to remain the same.
-Other products on the market like AARP burial term insurance will actually increase in price the older you get.
+Other products on the market, like AARP final expense insurance, will actually increase in price the older you get.
 The price lock feature is essential for seniors on a fixed income.

 Builds Cash Value: A portion will go towards the cash value account for each monthly payment made.
 Over time this account will grow, allowing the policyholder to borrow from it if they choose.

 2. How is Burial Insurance Different from a Traditional Whole Life Insurance Plan?

 Two specific features make all Texas burial insurance products unique.

-Simplified Issue Underwriting: This underwriting process means there will never be a medical exam required to get coverage.
-This makes the application process much more simple and allows your policy to be active within a matter of days rather than weeks.
+Simplified Issue Underwriting: This underwriting process means there will never be a medical exam required to get coverage, making the application process much more straightforward and allowing your policy to be active within a matter of days rather than weeks.
 Applicants will never be asked to get a medical exam.